A Developer’s Guide: How to embed finance functionality in your app

-Whether you’re a legacy company adapting to stay ahead or you’re a startup creating your own inroad, embedded banking can set your business up to capitalise on the changing expectations of customers and clients.
+Whether you’re a legacy company adapting to stay ahead or you’re a startup creating your own inroad, embedded finance can set your business up to capitalise on the changing expectations of customers and clients.
 But how do you go about building that functionality into your app?

-Before you go any further, it’s worth figuring out what kind of embedded banking is right for your business.
+Before you go any further, it’s worth figuring out what kind of embedded finance is right for your business.
 Because your decision will affect every other step of the process.
 It will determine whether it is only your money you’re dealing with, or your customers’ money as well.

-So consider: do you want embedded banking for your own business so you can automate processes that weren’t automated before?
-Or do you want to provide banking services to your customers?
+So consider: do you want embedded finance for your own business so you can automate processes that weren’t automated before?
+Or do you want to provide finance services to your customers?
 Your answer will create a different set of questions to ask yourself and a different set of problems to solve.
 For instance, if you want to create a self-contained marketplace solution, you’ll need to consider what kind of payment infrastructure will support it.

 Are you dealing with consumers or other businesses?
 Your customer onboarding experience will be defined by the types of people you’re selling to.
 It may be that for a marketplace app you are creating functionality for both businesses and consumers – which creates another set of rules for you to work with.

 Choose the financial assets you support